polymonster/permute/README.md

 %i replaces with option index and %n replaces with the option name, the array "[1]" syntax is to select which channel the option comes from.

+%d will be replaced with 0 if none of the indexes in the result are duplicated, 1 if there are duplicates in the result.

 ## Examples
 ### Generate all permutations of vector swizzles